GeoNomad/LuaLoader/version 0.82/ReadMe.txt

 3. Set the LuaLoader comm port to COMx 9600 8-N-1
 4. Test with your chip - you should get the > prompt

+LLbin.lua should be in the same folder as LuaLoader.exe for binary uploads

 Feedback via http://www.benlo.com/comments.html